 Windows Server 2019

 What kind of server hardware will you need?
-To install Tableau Server, you must have a computer that meets the minimum hardware requirements.
+To install Tableau Server, you must have a computer that meets the minimum hardware requirements(Link opens in a new window).
 Setup won't run if the computer you are installing onto doesn't meet these requirements.

 The minimum hardware requirements specified in the above link are really just recommended for trial and feasibility testing purposes.
 We don't suggest running Tableau Server in a production environment with the minimum requirements.
 Instead, we have a minimum recommendation for hardware: